cortoproject/corto/json_serializer.md

     Point3D pp: 1, 2, Point{5, 6};
 ```

-The following is the view in `dbsh`
+The following is the view in `cx.h`

 ```
 $ pp